By Andrew Sobel and Olivier Jacob

 You create curiosity by showing just a little bit of the shine of the gold you offer to your customers.
 Say the unexpected.
 Surprise the other person with your candid answer to a difficult question.
 Shake up their thoughts by showing them an aspect of their problem they hadn't considered.

 Also, ask provocative questions that no one else is asking.
 When everyone else is telling your customer how to do something, you should ask them why they want to do it.
-With my CEO prospect, I took the first two minutes to mention several important risks his people had not considered, and an opportunity I thought they were missing.
+With my CEO prospect, I took the first two minutes to mention several important risks his people hadn't considered, and an opportunity I thought they were missing.
 This made the CEO sit up straight.
 The meeting stretched to 15 minutes, and I got the sale.

 How to make sure